Chaser (dog)

 Chaser (April 28, 2004 – July 23, 2019) was a Border Collie with the largest tested memory of any non-human animal.
 Chaser worked with Professor John W. Pilley, at his home in Spartanburg, South Carolina, from eight weeks old, until Pilley's death in June 2018.
 Pilley spent that time training her in a formal research project.
 Chaser could identify and retrieve 1,022 toys by name.
+Chaser had the largest tested memory of any non-human animal.

+In November 2021, Chaser was named the official mascot of Spartanburg Community College, the first mascot in the college's history.

+Background

+She was bred by Wayne West at his Flint Hill Farms in Pauline, South Carolina.
+She was taught by her owner, Wofford College Professor Emeritus of Psychology John W. Pilley.
 Pilley's wife, Sally, had given Chaser to him as a 76th birthday present.
 "She came to me when she was eight weeks old and had been with us ever since", she said.
 "We were playing with her out in the front yard one day, and a red Jeep came flying past us and she went flying out after the car, so we decided to name her Chaser."

-In November 2021, Chaser was named the official mascot of Spartanburg Community College, the first mascot in the college's history.

-Background

-Chaser had the largest tested memory of any non-human animal.
-She was bred by Wayne West at his Flint Hill Farms in Pauline, South Carolina.
-She was taught by her owner, Wofford College Professor Emeritus of Psychology John W. Pilley, with the formal research published in Elsevier's journals Behavioural Processes and Learning and Motivation.
+John Pilley's formal research was published in Elsevier's journals Behavioural Processes and Learning and Motivation.

 Memory study

 Chaser could identify and retrieve 1,022 toys by name, which was the result of a years-long research effort initiated by Pilley on June 28, 2004.
 Pilley documents the following milestones as Chaser’s vocabulary grew over time: 50 words at 5 months, 200 words at 7.5 months, 700 words at 1.5 years, and 1,000+ at 3 years.

 Chaser began to understand that objects have names at five months of age.
 At this point, she became able to pair a novel object with a novel name in one trial, although rehearsal was necessary to log it into her long term memory.
-She recognized common nouns such as house, tree, and ball, as well as adverbs, verbs and prepositional objects.
+She recognized common nouns such as 'house', 'tree', and 'ball', as well as adverbs, verbs and prepositional objects.
 Based on that learning, she and her owner and trainer Pilley continued her training, demonstrating her ability to understand sentences involving multiple elements of grammar, and to learn new behaviors by imitation.

 Chaser could also learn new words by "inferential reasoning by exclusion", that is, inferring the name of a new object by excluding objects whose names she already knew.

-In popular culture
+Presence in documentaries

 Chaser and Professor Pilley were featured in the documentary film, Seniors: A Dogumentary, from director Gorman Bechard.
 The film premiered in March 2020 at the Belcourt Theatre in Nashville, and was released on DVD and pay-per-view in September 2020.
 Sharon Knolle in MoviePaws called it "a heartwarming celebration of these sweet animals and the people who make sure their last years are spent with a lot of love and comfort."

 The two were also spotlighted in a 60 Minutes piece exploring canine intelligence that aired in 2014.